kan01234/design-patterns/simple-factory-pattern/README.md

 # simple-factory-pattern
-Project of eample of simple factory pattern implement by Java.
+Project of example of simple factory pattern implement by Java.

 ## What is simple factory pattern
 creational pattern that uses factory methods to create objects without specify which class object that will be created.